 Does this page answer your questions about Good Samaritan Society - George?

 Long-term Care Quality

-In the last area, this facility also was awarded a very strong nursing rating, with a B+.
-This topped off an elite profile.
-Our nursing score assesses quite a few subcategories, many of which are based on quantities of nurse staffing.
-This particular nursing home provided 3 hours of nursing care per resident each day.
-At least one quarter of this care was provided by registered nurses, which are highly skilled nurses.
-This is a high percentage of skilled nursing.
-In calculating our nursing ratings, we apply additional weight to hours provided by registered nurses.
-Finally, we also looked at several nursing quality-based metrics and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the state in this category.
+Moving on to the last area, this facility also performed admirably in the nursing category.
+We awarded it a B+ for that category.
+This rounded out a very strong report card.
+Our nursing rating is largely associated with the facility's level of nurse staffing.
+This particular nursing home provided 0.3 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this facility excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be avoided by providing better nursing care, such as having a policy of moving residents at least once a day.
+Pressure ulcers can frequently be prevented by providing better nursing care, such as by employing a protocol of turning residents at least once a day.

 Rating Over Time

 Compared to national and state averages across all facilities.

 In Good Samaritan Society - George, 6.16% of Patients had Pressure Ulcers

 This is the percentage of patients who suffered from a pressure ulcer.
 Pressure ulcers, also known as bed sores, are often the result of residents staying in one position for too long.
 Better nursing protocols reduces the percentage of residents in a nursing home who sustain pressure ulcers.